edwardsmith999/TTCF4LAMMPS/README.md

 This operation associates a LAMMPS input file to a LAMMPS object.
 The file "System setup.in" contains only the declaration of the remaining parameters and the initialization of the system.
 The command line arguments are '-sc', 'none' (no video output), '-log', 'none' (no log file), '-var', 'rand_seed' , seed_v (the random seed to initialize the velocities, different for each processor).
 The last command sets the timestep for the integration of the equations of motion.
-The parameter is declared in the script, and appended to the LAMMPS object via lmp.command()
+The parameter is declared in the script, and appended to the LAMMPS object via lmp.command().
+IMPORTANT: if multiple, independent, single-core instances of this Python script are launched, then the random seed should be carefully chosen.
+Best method would be to read it from a file, where all the seeds required are stored.

 	args = ['-sc', 'none','-log', 'none','-var', 'rand_seed' , seed_v]
 	lmp = lammps(comm=MPI.COMM_SELF, cmdargs=args)